 - Editing: Once the writing is done, it’s time to edit and refine the material.
 This may involve cutting out unnecessary information, adding additional detail, or rephrasing certain sections for clarity or impact.
 Carefully review your text to ensure that it is free of errors.
 Make sure that it effectively communicates your message.

-- Rehearsal: After your statement is written, it’s time to rehearse the speech enough so you are comfortable delivering it in a public forum.
-You may want to practice in front of a mirror, record yourself on video, or deliver your speech to some trusted supporters or advisors for feedback.
-The more time you take to practice, the more comfortable you will be speaking before an audience.
+- Rehearsal: After your statement is written, it’s time to rehearse the speech.
+You should do it enough so you are comfortable delivering it in a public forum.
+You may want to practice in front of a mirror, record yourself on video, or deliver your speech to a few trusted supporters or advisors for feedback.
+The more you practice, the more comfortable you’ll be speaking before an audience.

 Conclusion

 Overall, a well-crafted candidate statement can make a big difference in your political campaign.
-With careful preparation, you can use your statement to establish credibility and build support for your election.
+It can help establish credibility and build support for your election.

 Recommended Reading: Political Candidate Profile and Biography Worksheet [PDF]